-The more expensive the tablet is, the more likely its battery life is to be longer, and higher quality its camera, than cheaper devices.
+The more expensive the tablet is, the more likely its battery life is to be longer, and higher quality the camera will be, than cheaper devices.

 Tablets come with speakers and various ports for peripherals such as headphones, and of course, for charging the battery.
 Traditional desktop and laptop computers have a lot more ports than tablet devices.

 All these devices come with wireless connectivity, and usually Bluetooth capabilities, which can be used for file transfers between devices and printing facilities.
 Some are capable of connecting to a provider's 5G service through a slot for a SIM card.

 All this, along with the usual processor, memory and storage capabilities you find in all computing devices, is packaged together in a slimline casing.